L4zyDevel0p3r/L4zyDevel0p3r/README.md

 ###

-<p align="left">My name is Lazy Developer<br>I'm a junior back-end developer who is interested in networking and security.<br>I'm currently learning Flutter.</p>
+<p align="left">My name is Lazy Developer<br>I'm a junior back-end developer who is interested in networking and security.</p>

 ###